msys2/setup-msys2/README.md

 ## Context

-[MSYS2](https://www.msys2.org/) is available by default in [windows-latest](https://github.com/actions/virtual-environments/blob/main/images/win/Windows2019-Readme.md#msys2)
+[MSYS2](https://www.msys2.org/) is available by default on the [windows-latest](https://github.com/actions/virtual-environments/blob/main/images/win/Windows2019-Readme.md#msys2)
 [virtual environment](https://github.com/actions/virtual-environments) for GitHub Actions, located at `C:\msys64`.
-Moreover, there is work in progress for making `bash` default to MSYS2 (see [actions/virtual-environments#1525](https://github.com/actions/virtual-environments/issues/1525)).
-However, the default installation has some caveats at the moment (see [actions/virtual-environments#1572](https://github.com/actions/virtual-environments/issues/1572)):
+However, there are some caveats with using the default installation as-is:

 - It is updated every ~10 days.
-- It includes a non-negligible set of pre-installed packages.
-As a result, update time can be up to 10 min.
 - Caching of installation packages is not supported.
 - MSYS2/MINGW are neither added to the PATH nor available as a custom `shell` option.
+- On versions older than `windows-2022`, it includes a non-negligible set of pre-installed packages.
+As a result, update time can be up to 10 min (see [actions/virtual-environments#1572](https://github.com/actions/virtual-environments/issues/1572)).

 **setup-msys2** works around those constraints: